gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 connected with Cough's chin and sent him sprawling.
 "Dare *that*!"

 Granna Fee threw herself between the two men.
 "Stop it!
-Stop it!" she ordered, shoving her bundle of goofskins at Aft's chest.
+Stop it!" she ordered, shoving her bundle of camelskins at Aft's chest.
 Behind her, Cough scrambled to his feet and reached for his belt.

 Private Thokmay yanked the window open.
 "Ware behind!" he yelled.